IntersectMBO/cardano-db-sync/doc/hlint-stylish-haskell.md

-# Auto-running hlint and stylish-haskell on Commit
+# Auto-running hlint on Commit

-This document describes how to have `hlint` and `stylish-haskell` locally on every commit.
+This document describes how to have `hlint` locally on every commit.

 # Installing Them

-Installing these two is as simple as `cabal install hlint stylish-haskell` which will install them in `$HOME/.cabal/bin` which should then be added to your `PATH` environment variable.
+Installing this is as simple as `cabal install hlint` which will install them in `$HOME/.cabal/bin` which should then be added to your `PATH` environment variable.

 # Install the Git Pre-commit Hook